cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

 Floating point numbers
 ######################

-Floating point number types allow for (possibly inexact) storage of real numbers, similar (or sometimes identical to) the `IEEE 754`_ specification.
+Floating point number types allow for a possibly inexact storage of real numbers, similar (or sometimes identical to) the `IEEE 754`_ specification.
 The SQL standard defines the types **FLOAT**, **REAL**, and **DOUBLE PRECISION** (often abbreviated **DOUBLE**), but implementation of these types vary.
 These types can support extremely large and extremely small numbers, and are most useful in scientific and mathematical applications.

 .. _`IEEE 754`: https://en.wikipedia.org/wiki/IEEE_754